Mather Memorial Building 223F

 Professor Hinze is an Associate Professor of Sociology and Women’s and Gender Studies at Case Western Reserve University.
 She earned her doctorate in sociology from Vanderbilt University.
 Her research and teaching interests are in medical sociology, gender, social inequality and the emerging work/family or work/life nexus.
 Her work focuses on how women’s life chances and choices are shaped by economic, political, ideological, and other structural forces.

 Much of her research is on physicians.
 She uses quantitative and qualitative methodologies to examine (broadly) medical culture, including sexual harassment and gendered experiences in medical training, links between gender, family life and the career paths and patterns of physicians, and racial/ethnic disparities in physician decision-making and medical care.
-In recent work, she employs an intersectionality (race/ethnicity, class and gender) approach to better understand health outcomes for older women.
-Her newest project is on the emergence of workplace coaching services, an increasingly mainstream enterprise used by individuals and organizations to navigate complex and rapidly changing work environments.
+She has published research on the intersections of gender, race, and class for the health outcomes of older women, and explores connections between gender, health and human rights.

 Hinze, Susan W., Jielu Lin and Tanetta Andersson.
 2012.
 “Can We Capture the Intersections?
 Older Black Women, Education and Health.”
 Women’s Health Issues 22(1):91-98.